 The National Animal Heath Forum (NAHF) is in constant consultation with DALRRD, finding solutions and actions to combat Foot and Mouth disease.
 A Ministerial Technical Committee was established to develop a strategy for FMD.
 Inputs were received from the livestock industry.
 Once the report is finalised, it will be distributed to all role-players.

-All the media briefs and press releases were forwarded to the industry by Milk SA and we will continue to do this.
+All the media briefs and press releases were forwarded to the industry by Milk SA and will be continued in future.

 Income and expenditure statement